A5jadAli/flask/README.md

 # Flask

-This repository is designed to help beginners learn Flask from scratch, including building a web app and deploying a machine-learning model.
+This repository is designed to help beginners learn Flask from scratch, including building a web app and deploying a machine learning model.
 We'll start with the basics and gradually move to more advanced topics.

 ## Getting Started